zivavu/tinyGems/TESTING.md

 1. **File Organization**

-   - Place test files next to the code they test
+   - Place unit/integration test files next to the code they test
-   - Use `.test.ts` or `.test.tsx` suffix for test files
+   - Use `.test.ts` or `.test.tsx` suffix for unit/integration tests
+   - Place E2E tests in the `tests/e2e` directory
+   - Use `.spec.ts` suffix for E2E tests

 2. **Testing React Components**